European Wax Center, Inc. (EWCZ) Investigation: Bronstein, Gewirtz & Grossman, LLC Encourages Investors To Seek Compensation For Alleged Wrongdoings

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-21, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of European Wax Center, Inc. (“European Wax” or“the Company”) (NASDAQ: EWCZ).
-Investors who purchased European Wax securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/EWCZ .
+Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of European Wax Center, Inc. ("European Wax" or "the Company") (NASDAQ: EWCZ ).
+Investors who purchased European Wax securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/EWCZ .

 Investigation Details